The Academic Faculties of the BSM Senior School echo the structure of the IB subject groups.

 Beyond the Classroom

-Welcome to the Science Faculty!
-Underpinning all of our courses is an aim to help students become responsible citizens who are scientifically and technologically literate in the modern and changing world.
+Underpinning all of our science courses is an aim to help students become responsible citizens who are scientifically and technologically literate in the modern and changing world.

-Science and computing are taught at the British School of Milan by seven enthusiastic subject specialist teachers supported by resourceful technicians who endeavour to make all the subjects interesting, exciting, challenging and relevant to all students.
+Science is taught at the British School of Milan by six enthusiastic subject specialist teachers supported by resourceful technicians who endeavour to make all the subjects interesting, exciting, challenging and relevant to all students.
 Students are given the opportunity to explore scientific concepts through experimental investigation.

 Resources and Facilities

-- The science faculty works in five purpose-built and well-equipped science laboratories and one dedicated computer room designed to modern standards and decorated with eye-catching displays.
+- The science faculty works in five purpose-built and well-equipped science laboratories designed to modern standards and decorated with eye-catching displays.

 - Safe experimental and investigative work is at the core of all science teaching at the school.

-- Information technology is also widely used with computers in every room plus data-logging equipment, data projectors and an interactive whiteboard.
+- Information technology is also widely used with computers in every room plus data-logging equipment, data projectors and interactive whiteboards.

 “To raise new questions, new possibilities, to regard old problems from a new angle, requires creative imagination and marks real advance in science.”